 Software engineers, often referred to as software developers, design innovative software for businesses and clients.
 From a personal banking app to a company’s project management workflow system, software engineers are behind many of the essential apps and programs that make business and daily life more efficient.

 Companies rely on software engineers to create better online experiences for their employees and customers.
-The Bureau of Labor Statistics predicts that employment for software engineers will grow by 22 percent between 2020 and 2030.*
+The Bureau of Labor Statistics predicts that employment for software engineers will grow 26 percent between 2021 and 2031.*